 The good news is that there are free resources that provide this information.
-The bad news is that the sources are “all over the map”.
-Following are some places to start the search.
-Just remember; the more specific your search, the more time and/or money required to obtain the information you desire.
+The bad news is that the sources are “all over the map.”
+The following are some places to start the search.
+Just remember, the more specific your search, the more time and money required to obtain the information you desire.

 U.S Geological Survey (USGS).
-You want aerial photos?
+Do you want aerial photos?
 How about satellite images?
-How about information on hazard areas and earthquake and flood zones?
+How about the information on hazard areas and earthquake and flood zones?
 Here is the place to start…

 Neighborhood Scout.
-For crime statistics you would think that the best source is the Federal Bureau of Investigation.
-This is probably true for law enforcement professionals, but for the general public there is basically lots and lots of tables of aggregated data and no interactive maps.
+For crime statistics, you would think that the best source is the Federal Bureau of Investigation.
+This is probably true for law enforcement professionals, but for the general public, there are lots and lots of tables of aggregated data and no interactive maps.
 Neighborhood Scout is all about crime stats at the local level.
-It’s not the easiest site to navigate but it delivers crime outputs at the local level.
-As a test I selected Conyers Georgia with a population of 15,000 persons.
+It’s not the easiest site to navigate, but it delivers crime outputs at the local level.
+As a test, I selected Conyers, Georgia, with a population of 15,000 persons.
 This site broke down the city into ten components.

 Bonus add: http://www.city-data.com/